Monticello Choir plans an online performance

 Herfindahl is extremely proud of what his choir has accomplished and how they’ve adapted to online learning.

 He sees his class as one that is self motivated.
 It’s not similar to math or english class.
-Students are in choir because they choose to be and it’s something they love.
+Students are in choir becase they choose to be and it’s something they love.

 “I am always proud of my choir students,” Herfindahl said.
 “Distance learning is tricky, but the reason it works for my students is because their motivations lie outside of the traditional realm of education.”